kobayasy/pSync/src/README.txt

 pSync is an open-source cloud storage.
-Securely and speedy synchronize your files by authenticate, encrypt and compress with OpenSSH.
+Securely and speedy synchronize your files by authenticate, encrypt and compress with SSH.
-So for this to work, you must be able to login to the sync-host with OpenSSH.
+So for this to work, you must be able to login to the sync-host with SSH.

 Installation:
 This work is required for each sync-host include local-host.